rzn-example-classroom/tutorial/README.md

 10. You can add automatic grading tests using GitHub Actions, which allows far easier grading, as GitHub Classroom will tell you if a submission has passed or failed tests.
 11. **It is strongly recommended** to enable pull requests for feedback.
 This makes it very easy for instructors or TAs to provide feedback on a repository, as GitHub Classroom provides a direct link to the PR from the assignment dashboard.
 The PR can also be easily found from the repository (on the student side).
 	- Alternatively, feedback could be provided via an issue raised on the repository, but this requires further manual intervention, whereas PR creation is mostly automatic.
+	- Note that by default, you will be automatically subscribed to all changes in repositories you have push access to, which will be all student repositories.
+See "Managing feedback pull request notifications" for more details.

 Once you have created the assignment, you should be prompted to share the invitation link with students.
 This is required for them to accept and access the assignment.
 It is recommended to distribute this through your LMS, if applicable.